 According to the National Association of Realtors, existing U.S. home sales grew in December 2019, bouncing back after a slight fall in November 2019.
 Although the Midwest saw sales decline, the other three major U.S. regions reported meaningful growth last month.

-The National Association of Home Builders is reporting this week that their Remodeling Market Index posted a reading of 57 in the third quarter of 2017, up two points from the previous quarter.
+The National Association of Home Builders latest Remodeling Market Index (RMI) posted a reading of 58 in the fourth quarter of 2019, up three points from the previous quarter.

 According to InternationalLiving.com's recently released 2017 Global Retirement Index, the top retirement destination in the world this year now goes to Mexico.